Volograms/vol_libs/wasm/README.md

   - `textureUrl`: (**_optional_**) url or string to the texture video file
   - `videoElement`: (**_optional_**) HTML video element that will contain the video texture, if null the player will create its own if needed
   - `audioElement`: (**_optional_**) HTML audio element that will contain the vologram audio, if null the player will create its own if needed
+  - `useOPFS`: (**_optional_**) boolean flag to enable OPFS (Origin Private File System) storage instead of MEMFS.
+Default is `false`.
+When set to `true`, files are stored on disk instead of memory, providing better performance for large files and reduced memory usage, especially on mobile devices.
+Requires a compatible browser with OPFS support.
 - Parameter `onProgressCallback`: (**_optional_**) a callback function that accepts a float value between 0 and 1 representing the download progress of the vologram file(s)

 `.close()`: closes an open vologram